niavasha/py-az2tf/README.md

 # az2tf

-## This original project has been archived in favour of the author's new project for AWS however I am intending on continuing to use this extremely useful tool, although I am not promising updates extremely fast!
+## This original project has been archived in favour of the original author's (andyt530) new project for AWS however I am intending on continuing to use this extremely useful tool, although I am not promising updates extremely fast!

 ### The Feb.
 2020 release of the 2.0 azurerm provider would require some effort to support - this has not happened yet